PerChrHansen/ABBA/README.md

    num_angles - the number of projection angles in the X-ray CT measurement setup num_detectors - the number of detectors in the X-ray CT measurement setup num_pixels - the square image to be reconstructed is num_pixels x num_pixels

+These matrices represent the actual forward and back projections in X-ray CT.